Skip to main content

 reploy stage example-app

 The first supported app backend is Python.
 The first supported runtime is Docker.
-The first permanent install target is Linux with systemd.
+Linux supports current-user Docker-managed installs and system-scope systemd installs. macOS and Windows support development, staging, and Docker-managed user-scope permanent installs with Docker Desktop.